 Import a single file, table, or query result

 Go to data.world and navigate to the file or query you would like to open in Tableau.
 To the right of the Download link, click Open with Tableau (note: if you have multiple integrations enabled, you may have to click the dropdown menu here to choose Tableau)

 Copy the URL from the new window that opens:

 Returning to Tableau, paste the connector URL into the input box.
 Note that when you enter the URL, the input box disappears and moves to the URL field so you'll just need to hit Enter on your keyboard to load the next page.

-That's it!
-Click Submit and the connector will grab all of the dataset tables, columns, and data types for that dataset and pull them into Tableau.
 If you'd like to bring in another dataset, you can go to Data > New Data Source and repeat the steps above.

-Once you've created and published your viz to Tableau Public, use the published URL to share it back on data.world as an Insight on a Data Project, as a discussion post, or within your dataset or Data Project summary using the markdown syntax @(https://public.tableau.com/shared/url) :
+Once you've created and published your visualization to Tableau Public, use the published URL to share it back on data.world as an Insight on a Data Project, as a discussion post, or within your dataset or Data Project summary using the markdown syntax @(https://public.tableau.com/shared/url) :